imswarnil/bangalore-job-seekers-guide/content/index.md

   icon: i-lucide-git-branch
   ---
   #title
-  Version Control Friendly
+  Version Control

   #description
-  Manage dashboards, dataflows, and templates directly from your GitHub repo — ideal for teams and CI/CD environments.
+  Content lives in your repository.
+Branch, review, and deploy documentation alongside your code.
   :::
 ::